motdotla/dotenv/README.md

 ### Preload

+> Note: Consider using [`dotenvx`](https://github.com/dotenvx/dotenvx) instead of preloading.
+I am now doing (and recommending) so.
+It serves the same purpose (you do not need to require and load dotenv) but adds much better debugging.
+It also works for ANY framework, environment, or platform. – [motdotla](https://github.com/motdotla)

 You can use the `--require` (`-r`) [command line option](https://nodejs.org/api/cli.html#-r---require-module) to preload dotenv.
 By doing this, you do not need to require and load dotenv in your application code.

 ```bash